Sue Lyon: Relationships and family

 In February 1964, 17-year-old Lyon married Hampton Fancher, who was seven years her senior.
 They divorced only 10 months later, with Lyon citing '"mental cruelty" as the reason.
-Around the same time, her older brother Mike died of an overdose.
+Around the same time, her older brother Mike died of drug overdose.
 In 1971 she married black photographer and football coach Roland Harrison, with whom she had a daughter named Nona in 1972, but they divorced the same year due to pressures relating to racism.

 Her third marriage, in November 1973, to Gary D. Adamson, took place in Colorado State Penitentiary, where he was incarcerated.
 He had been convicted of robbery and second-degree murder.
 The union was contentious and ended in 1974.
 She said at the time that people in the film industry had told her he had a negative effect on her career.
 Discussing her divorce from Adamson, Lyon said, "I've been told by people in the film business, specifically producers and film distributors, that I can't get a job because I'm married to Cotton.
 Therefore, right now we can't be married.
 But that doesn't mean love has died.
 I'll always love him."

 In 1983, she married Edward Weathers, but they divorced the following year.
 Her fifth and final marriage was to radio engineer Richard Rudman; they were married from 1985 until their divorce in 2002.

 According to Nona, Lyon suffered from bipolar disorder.
-Throughout her marriages her mental health declined, something all five of her husbands were unable to prevent.
+Throughout her marriages her mental health declined.

-In 2020, Michelle Phillips told journalist Sarah Weinman that producer James B. Harris engaged in a forced sexual relationship with Lyon during her stay in England to film Lolita when she was 14 years old.
+In 2020, Michelle Phillips of the folk-rock band the Mamas & the Papas told journalist Sarah Weinman that producer James B. Harris engaged in a forced sexual relationship with Lyon during her stay in England to film Lolita when she was 14 years old.
 When contacted by Weinman, the 92-year-old Harris refused to respond to the allegation.
 At the time Stanley Kubrick's Lolita was in production, the age of consent in the UK was 16 years old but 18 in Lyon's home state of California.
 Harris was nearly 18 years older than Lyon, and a married man.